 A Candidate Information Webinar, hosted at WALGA and featuring presentations from the Electoral Commission, the Department of Local Government, Sport and Cultural Industries and WALGA staff, was held on Monday, 14 August 2023.
 As well as information about key processes and the role of Council Members, the webinar included a Question-and-Answer session addressing queries from participants.
 A recording of the webinar can be viewed below.

-To nominate to become an Elected Member (whether that be the Mayor or a Councillor) you must:
+To nominate to become a Council Member (Mayor or Councillor) you must:

-- Not be disqualified from being an Elected Member under a provision of the Local Government Act 1995;
+- not be disqualified from being a Council Member under a provision of the Local Government Act 1995;

-- If you are a current Council Member, have a term that ends on Election Day, unless you are standing for Mayor.
+- have a term that ends on Election Day unless you are standing for Mayor if you are a current Council Member

 Nominations are to be finalised and lodged in person with the City’s Returning Officer, who is responsible for the local government elections once the nomination period opens.

-For more information, and to take the induction please click below:
+For more information, and to complete the induction please click below: